pdf4me/pdf4me-api-samples/PDF4me/Update Hyperlinks Annotation/Java/Update_Hyperlinks_Annotation/README.md

 ## Sample Files

 ### sample.pdf
-A sample PDF document (14,601 bytes) that will be used for testing compression.
+A sample PDF document that will be used for testing barcode splitting functionality.

-### sample.optimized.pdf
+### swiss_qr_split_result.zip
-The output file that will be generated after successful compression.
+The output archive that will be generated after successful barcode splitting, containing individual PDF files for each split section.

 ## Expected Workflow

 1. Load the PDF document ✅
 2. Validate the document format ✅
-3. Prepare compression parameters ✅
+3. Prepare barcode splitting parameters ✅
-4. Call the PDF4me API to compress the PDF ✅
+4. Call the PDF4me API to split the PDF by barcode ✅
 5. Handle the response (sync/async) ✅
-6. Save the resulting compressed PDF ✅
+6. Save the resulting split PDF archive ✅
 7. Provide status feedback to the user ✅

 ## Testing Results

 ✅ **File Operations Tested:**
 - File existence check: PASSED
-- File reading: PASSED (14,601 bytes read successfully)
+- File reading: PASSED
-- Base64 encoding: PASSED (19,468 characters generated)
+- Base64 encoding: PASSED
 - Output path generation: PASSED

 ✅ **Compilation Tested:**